bigwiv/Biopython-cn/chr12.rst

 simulation parameter file created.
-We then specify that we want to run 50 independent simulations, by default Biopython requests a simulation of diploid data, but a third parameter can be added to simulate haploid data (adding as a parameter the string °Ø0°Ø).
+We then specify that we want to run 50 independent simulations, by default Biopython requests a simulation of diploid data, but a third parameter can be added to simulate haploid data (adding as a parameter the string ‚Äô0‚Äô).
 SIMCOAL2 will now run (please note that this can take quite a lot of time) and will create a directory with the simulation results.
 The results can now be analysed (typically studying the data with Arlequin3).
 In the future Biopython might support reading the Arlequin3 format and thus allowing for the analysis of SIMCOAL2 data inside Biopython.

-12.3??Other applications
+12.3  Other applications
 ------------------------

-Here we discuss interfaces and utilities to deal with population genetics°Ø applications which arguably have a smaller user base.
+Here we discuss interfaces and utilities to deal with population genetics‚Äô applications which arguably have a smaller user base.

-12.3.1??FDist: Detecting selection and molecular adaptation
+12.3.1  FDist: Detecting selection and molecular adaptation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FDist is a selection detection application suite based on computing
-(i.e. simulating) a °∞neutral°± confidence interval based on
+(i.e. simulating) a ‚Äúneutral‚Äù confidence interval based on
 *F*\ :sub:`*st*` and heterozygosity.
 Markers (which can be SNPs,
-microsatellites, AFLPs among others) which lie outside the °∞neutral°±
+microsatellites, AFLPs among others) which lie outside the ‚Äúneutral‚Äù
 interval are to be considered as possible candidates for being under
 selection.